MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/agent/index.md

 ms.date: 09/13/2024
 ms.service: semantic-kernel
 ---
-# Semantic Kernel Agent Framework (Experimental)
+# Semantic Kernel Agent Framework

 > [!WARNING]
-> The _Semantic Kernel Agent Framework_ is experimental, still in development and is subject to change.
+> The _Semantic Kernel Agent Framework_ is still in development and is subject to change.

 The _Semantic Kernel Agent Framework_ provides a platform within the Semantic Kernel eco-system that allow for the creation of AI **agents** and the ability to  incorporate **agentic patterns** into any application based on the same patterns and features that exist in the core _Semantic Kernel_ framework.